aukilabs/domain-server/docs/deployment.md

 1. Log into the Posemesh Console at https://console.posemesh.org/
 2. Open the `Domain Servers` page and create a server. `Redirect URL` is optional; it's the URL you want to redirect users to when they scan a portal using a non-Posemesh SDK app.
 This value can be overwritten by specifying redirect URLs for domains hosted by this domain server or for portals within the domains.
 If empty, https://aukilabs.com will be used by default.
 3. Make sure you have copied the registration credentials.
 You will need them for the domain server configuration.
+4. On the Staking page, connect your wallet and stake the correct amount of $AUKI tokens based on your intended operation mode (dedicated or public).

 ## Deployment Methods